ubaldot/vim9-conversion-aid/README.md

 errors, but the error messages should tell you what shall be fixed and how.
 Also, mind that `:h vim9` can be a great support for fixing the remaining errors if you really don't know how.

+If you add a couple of lines on top of your legacy script, then you can perform a line-by-line comparison between the old and the converted script.
+(Tip: use `set scrollbind` or `:diffthis` on both the buffers.)

 To see how the tool perform the upgrade you can take a look at the `test_script.vim` and `expected_script.vim` in the test folder of this repo.